ledgers-cloud/n8n-nodes-ledgers/README.md

 # n8n-nodes-ledgers-cloud

-This is an n8n community node for integrating with [LEDGERS](https://ledgers.cloud/) – a comprehensive business platform offering features like accounting, invoicing, contacts, and catalogs.
+This is an n8n community node for integrating with [LEDGERS](https://ledgers.cloud/) – a comprehensive business platform offering features like accounting, invoicing, contacts, catalogs, and quotes.

 Use this node to automate LEDGERS workflows directly from within [n8n](https://n8n.io), the fair-code licensed workflow automation platform.